yalefresne/slack-notification-action/README.md

 ## More informations
 `webhook_slack` : Your Incoming Webhook URL must not be publicly exposed, so store it in a [secret github](https://docs.github.com/en/actions/reference/encrypted-secrets).
-`channel_name`: On recent version of Incoming Webhook, this varable has no effect.
+`channel_name`: On recent version of Incoming Webhook, this variable has no effect.

 ## Example usage